Tuetli/Tuetli/README.md

 - 👋 Hi, I’m Daniel Mendez, Computence Science Bachelor (@Tuetli)
 - 👀 I’m interested in learnign about Java(Microservices, Web Applications, Android, and whaterever it comes 👀)
 - 🌱 I’m currently studyng a Java Backend Developer career on Platzi to improve my skills
-- 💞️ I’m looking to collaborate on IBM,
+- 💞️ I’m would like to collaborate on InfoSys, DigitalOnUs, Enroute, Apple, Google... etc
-- 📫 How to reach me ...

 <!---
 Tuetli/Tuetli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.